ibm-cloud-docs/enterprise-management/iam-ent-template-tutorial.md

 {: #next-steps-ent-ag}

 Now that you learned how to set up enterprise-managed access groups that are customized for compliance focals, you can continue to create access group templates for other teams.
 For more information, see [Creating enterprise-managed access group templates](/docs/enterprise-management?topic=enterprise-management-ag-template-create&interface=ui).

-Along with access to resources in child accounts, compliance focals might need additional access in the enterprise account.
-For more information, see [Assigning access to Security and Compliance Center](/docs/security-compliance?topic=security-compliance-assign-roles).